-Grozny population is about 293,000 (2012), land area - 305 sq. km.
+Grozny population is about 283,700 (2015), the land area - 324 sq. km.

-The phone code is +7 8712, postal codes are 364000-364099.
+The phone code is +7 8712, the postal codes are 364000-364099.

 After the Caucasus War, in 1869, the settlement received the name Grozny (meaning “fearsome”).
-The town was growing slowly before the discovery of oil happened in the beginning of the 20th century.
-Soon Grozny became the center of the Russian oil fields in the Caucasus region.
+The town was growing slowly before the discovery of oil, happened in the beginning of the 20th century.
+Soon, Grozny became the center of the Russian oil fields in the Caucasus region.

 During the Soviet times, Grozny was several times repopulated by Russians or by Chechens and Ingush.
-For example, before the World War II, the population of Grozny included a lot of Chechens and Ingush people, but in 1944 almost all of them were deported to Kazakhstan and Siberian regions of the USSR for “collaboration” with Nazi Germany.
+For example, before the World War II, the population of Grozny included a lot of Chechens and Ingush people, but, in 1944, almost all of them were deported to Kazakhstan and Siberian regions of the USSR for “collaboration” with Nazi Germany.